RashanWeerasinghe/Amazon-Clone/README.md

 6. Access the APIs using the provided endpoints.

 ### Contributing
-Contributions to SL-Clone are welcome!
+Contributions to SL-EPMS are welcome!
 If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.